 Here are some action verbs that you might want to use as part of your babysitter resume.

 Childcare.
-This includes major skills that are needed to care for kids.
-Stuff like changing diapers, feeding, potty training, giving medication, supervising, and clothing them.
+This includes major skills that are needed to care for children.
+Include jobs like changing diapers, feeding, potty training, giving medication, supervising, and clothing them.

 Domestic.
-Includes things like using cleaning products safely, preparing food, using a dishwasher, or washing machine.
+Includes duties like using cleaning products safely, preparing food, using a dishwasher, or washing machine.
 These skills emphasize that you can take care of a property and keep it clean and organized.

 Safety.
 Skills that help prevent kids from getting injured, or that you need to use in case of emergency.
-Things like child-proofing a room, or administering first aid.
+Outline tasks such as child-proofing a room, or administering first aid.

 Personal.
 These are physical and emotional attributes you need to take care of a child.
-Include things like patience, stamina, being able to lift a certain amount of weight safely, responsibility, empathy, etc.
+Include information about your patience, stamina, ability to lift a certain amount of weight safely, responsibility, empathy, etc.

 Read our comprehensive article on valuable skills babysitters learn if you need more ideas for your resume.